swiss-seismological-service/scrtdd/doc/base/singleevent.rst

 .. image:: media/catalog-selection1.png
    :width: 800

 While it is neat to have the background catalog in the SeisComP database, this approach has few limitations.
-First it may take a lot of time for rtDD to load a big catalog from the database comparing to loading it from files.
-Also, since the background catalog should be periodically updated, old events are continuously updated with new origins, which can lead to a not optimal database performance-wise.
+Firstly it may take a lot of time for rtDD to load a big catalog from the database; loading a catalog from files is much faster.
+Secondly, the background catalog should be periodically updated and this update produces not only new events, but also new locations for old events.
+In turn this leads to a continuous addition of origins belonging to old events to the database.

-Once the background catalog is configured rtDD can be enabled and started as any other SeisComP module.
+Once the background catalog is configured, rtDD can be enabled and started as any other SeisComP module.
 New origins will be relocated as soon as they arrive in the messaging system.

 -------
 Testing